rodekruis/hia-search/README.md

 ### 1. Prepare the data

-Both the chat and search fuctionalities need HIA content to be transformed into _embeddings_, i.e. numerical representations of text that capture semantic meaning in a high-dimensional vector space.
+Both the chat and search service need HIA content to be transformed into _embeddings_, i.e. numerical representations of text that capture semantic meaning in a high-dimensional vector space.
 Embeddings are stored in dedicated databases called _vector stores_.

 The first step is then to generate the embeddings of your specific HIA instance using the  `/create-vector-store` endpoint, which you can call directly from [the swagger UI](https://hia-search.azurewebsites.net).

 >[!NOTE]
-> Currently, each search or chat service can be linked to only one Google Sheets file, a.k.a. _region_ in the HIA terminology.
-If this is not clear, see [how HIA works](https://github.com/rodekruis/helpful-information?tab=readme-ov-file#how-it-works).
+> Currently, each search or chat service is linked to only one Google Sheets file, a.k.a. _region_ in the HIA terminology.
+If it is not clear what this means, see [how HIA works](https://github.com/rodekruis/helpful-information?tab=readme-ov-file#how-it-works).

 The `/create-vector-store` endpoint accepts a `googleSheetId` body parameter, fetches all data from the Q&A sheet, and creates an [index](https://learn.microsoft.com/en-us/azure/search/search-what-is-an-index) in Azure AI Search, Azure's native vector database.
 If the index already exists, its content will be updated.